๐Ÿง ๐Ÿ’›

 Benne Hart Says:

 Sympathy can be kind.
 But empathy is deeper.
 Empathy doesn't try to make it better.
-It tries to be with someone in his experience.
+It tries to be with someone in their experience.
 That's what creates real connection.

 Empathy isn't always automatic.
 That's okay.